pui-sum-rv/lab1/README.md

 TypeError: 'str' object does not support item assignment
 </pre>

-<p>U ovom primjeru vidimo pristupanje elementima na drugoj razini unutar
-liste.
-U ovom slučaju string <code class="prettyprint lang- prettyprinted" style=""><span class="str">"miki"</span></code> je pridjeljen nultom elementu liste, te smo u liniji 7 pristupili njegovom nultom elementu.
-Stringovi se u Pythonu uvelike ponašaju kao liste znakova, te je moguće pristupati pojedinim elementima, ili iterirati kroz njih u petljama.
-Također se vidi jedno zanimljivo svojstvo stringova u Pythonu, a to je da su nepromjenjivi.
-Jednom kreirani string se u memoriji ne može mjenjati.
-U liniji 1 smo stvorili listu sa tri elementa, sva tri su stringovi.
-U liniji 3 smo promjenili nulti element iz <code class="prettyprint lang- prettyprinted" style=""><span class="str">"pero"</span></code> u <code class="prettyprint lang- prettyprinted" style=""><span class="str">"miki"</span></code>.
-Ali nismo promijenili sam string u memoriji.
-Jednostavno smo stvorili u memoriji novi string i nulti element liste postavili na taj novi string.
-U liniji 7 vidimo kako pristupiti nultom znaku stringa
-<code class="prettyprint lang- prettyprinted" style=""><span class="str">"miki"</span></code>, ali u liniji 9 vidimo da taj znak ne možemo promijeniti.
-Mogli bi
-stvoriti novi string i postaviti ga umjesto ovog stringa, ali direktno mijenjanje vrijednosti unutar stringa je u Pythonu nemoguće. </p>
-<h5>Dodavanje u listu</h5>
-<p>Pogledajmo slijedeća dva primjera:</p>
+<p>In this example, we see access to elements at a secondary level within the list.
+In this case, the string <code class="prettyprint lang- prettyprinted" style=""><span class="str">"miki"</span></code> is assigned to the zero-th element of the list, and in line 7 we access its zero-th character.
+Strings in Python largely behave like lists of characters, allowing access to individual elements or iteration through them in loops.
+We also see an interesting property of strings in Python, which is that they are immutable.
+Once created, a string cannot be modified in memory.
+In line 1, we created a list with three elements, all of which are strings.
+In line 3, we changed the zero-th element from <code class="prettyprint lang- prettyprinted" style=""><span class="str">"pero"</span></code> to <code class="prettyprint lang- prettyprinted" style=""><span class="str">"miki"</span></code>.
+However, we did not change the original string in memory.
+We simply created a new string in memory and set the zero-th element of the list to this new string.
+In line 7, we see how to access the zero-th character of the string <code class="prettyprint lang- prettyprinted" style=""><span class="str">"miki"</span></code>, but in line 9 we see that this character cannot be changed.
+We could create a new string and set it in place of the existing string, but directly modifying the value inside a string is impossible in Python.</p>
+<h5>Adding to a list</h5>
+<p>Let's look at the following two examples:</p>

 <pre>
 >>> ulice = []